swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// `false`.
     public func contains(_ regex: some RegexComponent) -> Bool

-    /// Returns a Boolean value indicating whether the collection contains the
+    /// Returns a Boolean value indicating whether this collection contains a
+    /// match for the regex, where the regex is created by the given closure.
-    /// given regex.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to search for
+    /// - Parameter content: A closure that returns a regex to search for within
-    /// within this collection.
+    ///   this collection.
-    /// - Returns: `true` if the regex was found in the collection, otherwise
+    /// - Returns: `true` if the regex returned by `content` matched anywhere in
-    /// `false`.
+    ///   this collection, otherwise `false`.
     public func contains(
         @RegexComponentBuilder _ content: () -> some RegexComponent
     ) -> Bool